tuupola/hagl_pico_mipi/README.md

 )
 ```

+### Power and Backlight

-Some boards require power and backlight pins.
+Some boards require power and / or backlight pins.
 Out of these the backlight pin is more usual.

 ```
 target_compile_definitions(firmware PRIVATE